keycloak/keycloak-quickstarts/event-store-mem/README.md

 Integration test of the Quickstart
 ----------------------------------

-1. Make sure you have a Keycloak server running with an `admin` user and `admin` password in the `master` realm
+1. Make sure you have a Keycloak server running with an `admin` user and `admin` password in the `master` realm.
+2. You need to have Chrome browser installed and updated to the latest version.
-2. Run `mvn test -Pkeycloak-remote`
+3. Run `mvn test -Pkeycloak-remote`.

 Undeploy the Quickstart